A bit of context:

 Born Melbourne Australia, 1968

-Visual Art Exhibitions across England, Australia, France, Japan, and Bangkok, Thailand; Poznan, Poland; Moscow, Russia; Dniepropretrovsk, Ukraine.
+Art Exhibitions since 1990 in England, Australia, France, Japan, and Bangkok, Thailand; Poznan, Poland; Moscow, Russia; Dniepropretrovsk, Ukraine.

 Curating, art project management and exhibition design for various institutions since 1997.
 Co-founded terra incognita arts organisation 1997